Djaniny: Santos Laguna

-Al-Ahli
+Al Ahli

-On 13 July 2018, Djaniny signed with Al-Ahli Saudi FC who paid his release clause.
+On 13 July 2018, Djaniny signed with Al Ahli Saudi FC who paid his release clause.
 On 11 January of the following year, he scored all of his team's goals as they defeated Ohod Club 5–1.

 Trabzonspor

 Djaniny joined Trabzonspor on a three-year contract on 4 October 2020.
 The following 27 January, he opened the 2–1 victory over İstanbul Başakşehir F.K. in the Turkish Super Cup.

-In the 2021–22 campaign, Djaniny was an integral part of the squad that secured the club's first Süper Lig title in 38 years.

-Djaniny moved on loan to Sharjah FC of the UAE Pro League for the second half of the 2022–23 season.
-On his debut on 10 February, he scored and assisted Paco Alcácer in a 4–0 home win over Ajman Club to go top of the table.
-Fifteen days later he featured in a 1–0 win over reigning league champions Al Ain FC in the UAE Super Cup.
+In the 2021–22 campaign, Djaniny was an integral part of the squad that secured the club's first Süper Lig title in 38 years, but moved on loan to Sharjah FC of the UAE Pro League for the second half of 2022–23.
+On his debut on 10 February, he scored and assisted Paco Alcácer in a 4–0 home defeat of Ajman Club to go top of the table.
+Fifteen days later, he featured in a 1–0 win over reigning league champions Al Ain FC in the UAE Super Cup.

+Later career

+Djaniny returned to the Saudi Pro League in September 2023, on a two-year deal at Al Fateh SC.

 International career

 Djaniny received his first call-up for Cape Verde in late 2011.
-He scored his first international goal in a 2013 Africa Cup of Nations qualifier against Madagascar, on 16 June of the following year.
-On 8 September, in his next match against Cameroon, he concluded a 2–0 win over Cameroon at the Estádio da Várzea.
+He scored his first international goal in a 2013 Africa Cup of Nations qualifier against Madagascar, on 16 June 2012.
+In his next match, he concluded a 2–0 win over Cameroon on 8 September at the Estádio da Várzea.

-Djaniny went to the Africa Cup of Nations in 2013 and 2015, helping to a quarter-final finish at the former.
+Djaniny went to the Africa Cup of Nations in 2013 and 2015, helping to a quarter-final finish at the former tournament.